|

 DePaul, once located on Castlegate Avenue, relocated to Shadyside after nearly

 100 years in Brookline.
-From 1917 to 1977 there was also Toner Institute, a
+From 1914 to 1977 there was also Toner Institute, a

-military-type academy located on Castlegate Avenue.
+military-type academy/orphanage located on Castlegate Avenue.